Monday 23 September 2024

 Many of the support group attendees at first struggled to ask for support, but now feel empowered to talk about the impact of cancer on their lives.

-Sean Jones has bowel cancer, and after feeling floored by his diagnosis, Maggie’s helped advise Sean on how to break the news to his two children.
-Sean has since gone back to work, and credits Maggie’s with helping him get through his diagnosis.
+Owen has bowel cancer, and after feeling floored by his diagnosis, Maggie’s helped advise Owen on how to break the news to his two children.
+Owen has since gone back to work, and credits Maggie’s with helping him get through his diagnosis.

 Wes Streeting MP has been in office as the Health and Social Care Secretary since July.
 Shortly after his appointment, he ordered an independent investigation into the NHS in a bid to improve the service.